[As Amended April 11, 2019]

 Section 1: Annual Meeting

-The Local shall hold one Annual Meeting each year, the date, time and place of which shall be established by the Executive Board.
+The Local shall hold one Annual Meeting each year, the date, time and place of which shall be established by the Coordinating Committee.
 All members of the Local will receive three weeks written or electronic mail notice and an agenda of the Annual Meeting.
-The Annual Meeting shall elect local officers and at-large members of the Executive Board, and may adopt an annual budget, including the Local’s fundraising plan.
+The Annual Meeting shall elect local officers and at-large members of the Coordinating Committee, and may adopt an annual budget, including the Local’s fundraising plan.
 The Annual Meeting is the highest legislative body of the Local.

 A quorum of 10% of the local membership is required for the annual meeting to transact business.
-The agenda for the Annual Meeting shall be set by the Executive Board.
+The agenda for the Annual Meeting shall be set by the Coordinating Committee.

 Section 2: Regular Meetings

-The Local Executive Committee will set the agenda for Regular Meetings.
+The Local Coordinating Committee will set the agenda for Regular Meetings.
 In general, the Regular Meeting is the operating legislative body of the Local.

 A quorum of 5% of the local membership is required for a Regular Meeting to transact business.
-The Executive Board shall set the agenda for Regular Meetings.
+The Coordinating Committee shall set the agenda for Regular Meetings.

 Section 3: Emergency Meeting

-The Executive Board may call an Emergency Meeting of the Local when an urgent and important matter requires deliberation.
-The Executive Board shall give as much notice as practicable under the circumstances of Emergency meetings to all Local members.
+The Coordinating Committee may call an Emergency Meeting of the Local when an urgent and important matter requires deliberation.
+The Coordinating Committee shall give as much notice as practicable under the circumstances of Emergency meetings to all Local members.
 The quorum requirements applicable to Regular Meetings shall apply to Emergency Meetings.

 Section 4: Accessibility and Proxy

 Meetings will be held in accessible locations whenever possible.
 Meetings will be live-streamed whenever feasible.
 Participation via video or teleconference shall be facilitated for members with disabilities requesting an accommodation.
-In addition, members may designate another member to act as their proxy vote and/or speaker, as an accommodation, by filing a request with a member of the Executive Board.
-The Executive Board will make it known to the local membership which Board member is the point person for accommodations, but any Board member contacted is responsible for making sure the member’s requests are heard and responded to.
+In addition, members may designate another member to act as their proxy vote and/or speaker, as an accommodation, by filing a request with a member of the Coordinating Committee.
+The Coordinating Committee will make it known to the local membership which Board member is the point person for accommodations, but any Board member contacted is responsible for making sure the member’s requests are heard and responded to.

 Section 5: Endorsement Threshold